benekastah/oppo/README.md

 # Oppo

-Oppo is a sweet little lisp for javascript.
-If javascript is lisp in c's clothing, then oppo is lisp in lisp's clothing, in javascript.
+### Oppo is a sweet little lisp for javascript.
+If javascript is lisp in c's clothing, _then oppo is lisp in lisp's clothing, in javascript_.

 ## Objectives